This article includes suggestions to help you set up your Ring device with the best possible connectivity and speed.

 Here are a few steps we can take to improve your signal:

-Position of your wireless router
+Position your wireless router

 - If your wireless router is at the opposite side of the house from where your Ring device is, you can try and move your wireless router closer to the Ring device using a broadband or cable extension kit.
-Moving the wireless router even a few metres closer can have an impact, especially if there are other objects in the way.
+Moving the wireless router even a few feet closer can have an impact, especially if there are other objects in the way.

 - If you have big metal or structural objects like boilers or water tanks between your router and your Ring device, you can try and move your router so that the object is no longer in direct line of sight of the Ring device.